dbt-labs/docs.getdbt.com/website/docs/reference/project-configs/query-comment.md

 </File>

 ## Definition
 A string to inject as a comment in each query that dbt runs against your database.
-This comment can be used to attribute SQL statements to specific dbt resources like models and tests.
+This comment can be used to attribute SQL statements to specific dbt resources like <Term id="model">models</Term> and tests.

 The `query-comment` configuration can also call a macro that returns a string.